AgtLucas/the-legacy/_posts/2015-02-02-a-brave-new-world-in-a-brave-new-world.markdown

 The little bit of JavaScript and almost all stylesheet are inlined which means less requisition, more performance.
 Sorta.

-Also, I "borrowed" the syntax highlight styles from <a href="http://aerotwist.com/" target="_blank">Paul</a>.
+Also, I "borrowed" the syntax highlight styles from <a href="http://aerotwist.com/" target="_blank" title="Paul at aerotwist.com">Paul</a>.
 Thanks Paul!
 It's awesome!

 Here's a sneak peak:
 </div>